Military Revolutionary Committee: Creation

 The idea for organization of the armed revolt battle center belongs to Vladimir Lenin.
 In his letter "Marxism and Revolt" directed to the Central Committee of RSDLP (b) in September 1917, he put on the agenda the task of preparing an armed uprising, writing:

 The decision of Central Committee of RSDLP(b) of October 23 and 29, 1917 on enhanced preparation for the armed revolt hastened the creation of uprising bodies at central and local levels.
 The MRC were elected from representatives of the Bolsheviks' party, soviets, factory or soldier committees, Bolshevik Military Organizations (Voyenka), Red Guards, and others.
 The committees were of various levels such as gubernial, city, county, district, volost; while in the Army were frontlines, army, corps, division, and regimental.
 On occasions the functions of the Military Revolutionary Committee were performed by revolutionary committees.
 The military revolutionary committees were not uniform in terms of their social and party composition, however most of them were predominantly represented by Bolsheviks.

 The first headquarters of armed uprising became the Petrograd Military Revolutionary Committee, that was created by the Petrograd Soviet on October 25, 1917.
 Prior to a victorious moment of the uprising in Petrograd there were over 40 Military Revolutionary Committees in the country, the main activity of which was military and technical preparations for the forthcoming revolt.

-List of military revolutionary committees
+List

 During the "Triumphant advance of Soviet power" there was a mass establishment of MRCs.
 Many MRCs appeared on initiative of the arrived delegates of the 2nd All-Russian Congress of Soviets.
 Big squad of commissars, emissaries, agitators was sent to various country's regions by the Petrograd MRC on direction of the Central Committee of RSDLP(b).
 The Bolshevik's party composed the committees of experienced organizers.